 Dream Logic: David Lynch viewed the world differently – and dared audiences to do the same

 Where others saw the mundane, David Lynch imagined what lies beyond.
-We celebrate the life of a director, artist and musician whose extraordinary films were born out of a fascination with the innate strangeness of the everyday.
+We celebrate the life of a director whose life was devoted to uncovering the wonder and strangeness of what it is to be human.

-Growing up in 1950s post-war America, David Lynch’s childhood in many ways sounded idyllic.
-“Picket fences, blue skies, red flowers and cherry trees,” is how he described it in an interview in 1982.
+Growing up in 1950s post-war America, David Lynch’s childhood in many ways sounded idyllic: “Picket fences, blue skies, red flowers and cherry trees,” he recalled in an interview in 1982.
 “But then I would see millions of little ants swarming on the cherry tree.”

-A mutated version of this image would come to fruition years later in his 1986 film Blue Velvet when Jeffrey Beaumont, played by long-time collaborator Kyle MacLachlan, returns to his hometown of Lumberton to discover, nestled deep in green grass, a severed human ear swarming with ants.
+A version of this image would come to fruition years later in his 1986 film Blue Velvet, when Jeffrey Beaumont, played by longtime collaborator Kyle MacLachlan, returns to his hometown of Lumberton to discover, nestled deep in green grass, a severed human ear swarming with ants.

-Such vivid, otherworldly, nightmarish and hallucinatory images came to define much of Lynch’s work through his incredible film career, spanning the likes of Eraserhead, Blue Velvet, Lost Highway, Mulholland Drive and Twin Peaks.
-So much so that he spawned his own mood board-cum-genre: “Lynchian”.
-To use the term, as countless do every single day, is to conjure a kind of surrealism and dream logic, and open a Pandora’s box of free-form abstract narratives, deeply atmospheric music, dark rooms, red curtains, shady figures, women in trouble, backwards-talking characters, and oxygen-huffing maniacs.
+Such vivid, otherworldly, nightmarish and hallucinatory images came to define much of Lynch’s work through a career that spanned such masterworks as Eraserhead, Blue Velvet, Lost Highway, Mulholland Drive and Twin Peaks.
+So much so that he spawned his own moodboard-cum-genre: “Lynchian”.
+To use the term, as countless do every day, is to conjure a kind of surrealism and dream logic, and open a Pandora’s box of free-form abstract narratives, deeply atmospheric music, dark rooms, red curtains, shady figures, women in trouble, backwards-talking characters, and oxygen-huffing maniacs.

 "Lynch could extract the bizarre and fantastical from the mundane, pluck darkness from light, manifest beauty from the conventionally ugly, and create chaos from supposed order"

 Lynch could extract the bizarre and fantastical from the mundane, pluck darkness from light, manifest beauty from the conventionally ugly, and create chaos from supposed order.
 Lynch himself was a slave to routine.
 He loved it so much that he used to dread weekends because that broke the rhythm of a working day and deprived him of having his team close by.
 He didn’t go on holiday for the same reason.
-For years he went to Bob’s Big Boy restaurant every day to drink the same milkshake, he ate the same meal every single day, meditated twice daily, and he wore the exact same clothes.
-At one point Lynch even began to question his bordering-on-obsessive routine.
-“I once considered psychoanalysis to talk to somebody about these cycles of things like [repetitive] lunches,” he said.
+For years he went to Bob’s Big Boy restaurant every day to drink the same milkshake, he ate the same meal every single day and meditated twice daily.
+At one point, Lynch even began to question his own, bordering-on-obsessive, routine.
+“I once considered psychoanalysis to talk to somebody about these cycles of things like [repetitive] lunches,” he said to Time Out.
 “I asked the man, ‘could meeting with you affect my creativity?’ and he said, ‘I have to be honest, it could,’ and I said ‘thank you very much, goodbye.’”

 ADVERTISEMENTS